Adaptive Sensing beyond Non-Adaptive Information Limits: End-to-End Co-Design of Geometry, Policy, and Inference: Joint-DP framework

-The three values are ordered at every $\bc$,
+The three values are ordered at every $\bc$:

-because fixed schedules are a subset of adaptive policies (left) and no policy can beat the clairvoyant oracle (right).
-Subtracting $V_{\text{fixed}}$ from Equation~\eqref{eq:chain} bounds the \emph{adaptive gain} $V_{\text{adaptive}}(\bc) - V_{\text{fixed}}(\bc)$ above by the EVPI:
+because fixed schedules are a subset of adaptive policies (left) and no policy can beat a clairvoyant that knows $\bx$ (right).
+Here $V_{\text{fixed}}$ is the expected reward attainable by the best non-adaptive schedule that commits all $K$ actions in advance; $V_{\text{oracle}}$ is the reward a clairvoyant attains by choosing the schedule tailored to each $\bx$; and $V_{\text{adaptive}}$ is the Bellman-optimal adaptive policy, the quantity the user ultimately deploys.

-If this upper bound were tight, the EVPI-maximizing geometry would coincide with the adaptive-gain-maximizing one, the hope that motivates the EVPI as a candidate design criterion. §\ref{sec:evpi_shortcut} shows the hope does not survive scrutiny.